T351 Field Lighting Exercise

-is not critical, be sure to use a lav or shotgun mic to record your subject and your audible field slates.
+is not the focus it's still important.
+Be sure to mic your subject and your audible field slates.

 Section One – Indoor

-positioned next to the camera.
-(MCU- no interviewer visible) Use
+seated right next to the camera.
+(MCU- no interviewer visible)

-Field slate your takes visually and audibly to help you identify your
+Field slate your takes visually and audibly to identify your

-Be sure to actually ask your interview subject questions and let them answer for at least 15 seconds or so, so we have time to observe the shot you have lit.
+lighting setup with the group member's name and intended lighting setup.
+(E.g. John Doe, Producer + date + Narrow lighting setup with softbox.)
+Once recording be sure to ask your interview subject a question and let them answer for at least 15 seconds or so, so we have time to observe the shot you have lit.

 Section Two - Product or Item

-As a team select a single item or product to shoot. (iPhone, soda, computer, etc.) Consider the framing and backdrop that you would use if the item was for a documentary or for a product
+As a team select a single item or product to shoot.
+(E.g. historic or notable item for a documentary, or a product for a commercial like a cold beverage, iPhone, computer, etc.) Consider the framing and backdrop that you would use if the item was for a documentary or for a product

 Try to create a style or mood through your set and lighting- and most of all, try to make your item look good.